 |Rate||Clicking in sync with engine RPM|

-As manufacturers produce more fuel-efficient, greener, and more powerful engines, these engines become more and more highly strung and finely tuned.
-The direct injection system is designed to offer optimal fuel efficiency, reliability, as well as the best performance.
-It’s a known fact that the direct injection system is generally a noisy design.
+As manufacturers create increasingly fuel-efficient, eco-friendly, and powerful engines, these units become highly tuned and sensitive.
+The direct injection system aims to provide top-notch fuel efficiency, reliability, and superior performance.
+It’s widely recognized that the direct injection system typically generates noticeable clicking noise.

-Let’s find out exactly why this injection system makes such a racket?
+Let’s find out exactly why the Ford Ranger injection system makes such a racket.

 Injector Split Mode

 Ford Ranger Direct Injector System

 Your Direct Injection system runs at extremely high pressures.
 My research revealed the pressure on the Ranger pump is as high as 3800 psi.
 Compare that to port-injection psi which runs at 40 psi.
 By way of comparison, Toyota’s D-4S system uses port injection at lower engine loads and rpm, and direct injection at higher rpm.
 GM’s direct-injection system can run as high as 1740 psi.

 So the major difference in fuel pressure is one reason for the clicking noise level when it runs at these extremely high pressures.
 Alternating high-pressure flow on and off makes for some interesting noises

 When you hear an injector rattle, it could sound very similar to noisy tappets.
 Constant clicking and rattling, especially at a cold start.
 Injectors have a limited life span and depending on the grade of fuel you’re using, can either extend or decrease their longevity.
-Injectors have been known to fail after as low as 40 000 km.
-The injector could be fouled by contaminants found in fuel.
+Injectors have been known to fail after as low as 40,000 km.
+The injector could be fouled by contaminants found in the fuel.
 Do your best to use the best grade of diesel available with the lowest amount of contaminants.